devzendo/digimorse/README.md

 This project is an attempt to modernise that.

 ## Project Status
 Project started September 2020.
 Currently in its early development / feasibility study phase.

-I'm working on the channel encoder, encoding/decoding messages via low-density parity-check (LDPC) codes.
+Currently in December 2022, I'm working on last part of the transmit chain of major system components, specifically the modulation of channel symbols using Gaussian Frequency Shift Keying.
+The transmit chain from the Arduino-based Morse key interface, keyer protocol decoder, sidetone generator, source encoder and channel encoder (using a CRC and low-density parity-check (LDPC) code) are all done.

+After this, I'll need to modify the transmitter to permit output to a .WAV file, for use in testing the receiver chain.

 There's no graphical user interface at the moment - the system is configured and used via a command line interface.
+After the transmitter is complete, and can be used from the command line, I'll make a start on the GUI and receiver chain.

 # Overview
 This is an EXPERIMENT in taking Morse code, in real-time, encoding it, wrapping